Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

 \subsection{Effects of atom loss due to absorption of Bragg photons}

 Unlike in our measurements of the charge-mode Bragg spectrum, the absorption of Bragg photons during the spin-mode Bragg measurement is not negligible.
 Absorption events result in atom loss and occur at a rate $\propto I$, the intensity of the Bragg beams.
-We measured between $6-8\%$ loss during our spin-mode Bragg pulses.
+We measured between $6-8\%$ loss during the spin-mode Bragg pulses, and for a fixed intensity, found no noticeable dependence on loss as a function of interaction.
 We determined that this atom loss does not have a significant impact on the measured spectra.
-Comparison between the charge-mode and spin-mode Bragg measurements for the non-interacting gas indicate that there is no detectable difference between the two spectra, as expected.
-Additionally, we took spin-mode Bragg spectra with various values of $I$ in order to determine whether different levels of atom loss would affect the spectra.
-As expected, atom loss correlated with $I$, as shown in Fig. S2.
-By fitting the tails of the spectra to a Boltzmann exponential function we extracted an empirical temperature for each value of $I$ and found no correlation with atom loss.
+Comparison between the charge-mode and spin-mode Bragg measurements for the non-interacting gas indicate that there is no detectable difference between the two spectra, as expected (see Fig. S4).

+In order to further confirm that our measured spin-mode Bragg spectra are unaffected by the amount of atom loss, we took further spin-mode measurements with even higher levels of loss (see Fig. S5).
+We performed these measurements at 0 and 500 $a_0$, and in each case probed the high-frequency region where thermal broadening might be expected.
+Increased loss of up to 15\% has no impact on the shape of the spectrum other than overall scaling, indicating that our results are not affected by atom loss.
+This could be due to the short timescale of the Bragg pulse.